 America's Happiest Seaside Towns 2013

 Find our 2013 annual list of the best places to live on the coast, ranked by you!
-And the winners are...
+(Check out the 2016 lineup and vote for your favorite here, through 11:59pm PST January 25th!)

 Originally a popular destination on the stagecoach route from Santa Cruz to San Francisco, Pescadero maintains the stage-stop flavor with colorful shops and eats—and is full of natural splendor, like those towering redwoods of Butano State Park.